italia/developers.italia.it/en/gsoc-ideas.md

 If there is no specific contact given you can ask questions on our [Slack](https://slack.developers.italia.it/).
-You can get an invite [here](https://slack.developers.italia.it/).
+You can get an invite by simply visiting the above link.
 If you don't know who your point of contact should be, don't be shy, there is a channel called [#welcome](https://developersitalia.slack.com/messages/C8U3ZSM5M) just for this!
+You might see some Italian pop up from time to time (coming especially from guests), but we all speak English (and interact solely in it for anything related to code).
+Don't be afraid to ask your questions. :-)

 ## Open ideas